Alldredge SE

 (2001)Objective

-To compare lorazepam, diazepam, and placebo for paramedic treatment of out-of-hospital status epilepticus
+To compare intravenous lorazepam, diazepam, and placebo administered by paramedics for out-of-hospital status epilepticus.

 Study Summary